 Strabismus should not be ignored on the assumption that it will be outgrown.
-Permanent vision loss can occur if strabismus and its attendant amblyopia are not treated before age 4 to 6 years; children treated later respond somewhat, but once the visual system has matured (typically by age 8), response is minimal.
-As a result, all children should have formal vision screening in the preschool years.
+Permanent vision loss can occur if strabismus and its attendant amblyopia are not treated promptly; children treated later respond somewhat, but once the visual system has matured (typically by age 8), response is minimal.
+As a result, all children should have periodic formal vision screenings during the preschool years.

-Treatment of strabismus aims to equalize vision and then align the eyes.
-Treatment of children with amblyopia requires measures to encourage use of the amblyopic eye, such as patching the better eye or administering atropine drops into the better eye to provide a visual advantage to the amblyopic eye; improved vision offers a better prognosis for development of binocular vision and for stability if surgery is done.
+Treatment of strabismus first aims to equalize vision (ie, correcting amblyopia) and then, once vision is optimized, to align the eyes.
+Treatment of children with amblyopia Treatment Amblyopia is functional reduction in visual acuity of an eye caused by disuse during visual development.
+Severe loss of vision can occur in the affected eye if amblyopia is not detected and... read more requires measures to encourage use of the amblyopic eye, such as patching the better eye or administering atropine drops into the better eye to provide a visual advantage to the amblyopic eye; improved vision offers a better prognosis for development of binocular vision and for stability if surgery is done to treat the strabismus.
 Patching is not, however, a treatment for strabismus.
 Eyeglasses or contact lenses are sometimes used if the amount of refractive error is significant enough to interfere with fusion, especially in children with accommodative esotropia.
 Orthoptic eye exercises can help correct intermittent exotropia with convergence insufficiency.

 Surgical repair is generally done when nonsurgical methods are unsuccessful in aligning the eyes satisfactorily.
 Surgical repair consists of loosening (recession) and tightening (resection) procedures, most often involving the horizontal rectus muscles, and is most often done bilaterally.
 Surgical repair is typically done in an outpatient setting.
-Rates for successful realignment can exceed 80%.
+Rates for successful realignment can exceed 80% (1 Treatment reference Strabismus is misalignment of the eyes, which causes deviation from the parallelism of normal gaze.
+Diagnosis is clinical, including observation of the corneal light reflex and use of a cover... read more ); about 20% need another surgical procedure.
 The most common complications are overcorrection or undercorrection and recurrence of strabismus later in life.
 Rare complications include infection, excessive bleeding, and vision loss.

 Strabismus is misalignment of the eyes; it occurs in about 3% of children and causes some vision loss (amblyopia) in about half of them.